 We are a bridge scholarship that covers expenses not covered by financial aid.
 We provide up to $4,000 per semester for up to eight semesters.
 We pay directly to the school after all financial aid has been applied, but before student loans are taken out.
 We cover tuition, room & board and books.
 Students must be full-time status to qualify.
 We also provide an adult mentor to provide support along the way.
-Students must be from Iowa and attending Iowa schools.
+Students must be from Iowa and attending accredited Iowa schools.
 Qualifying applicants must have a minimum of a 2.3 GPA and be in good standing in the high schools they are coming from.
-Students must apply for all available federal and state financial each year to qualify.
+Students must apply for all available federal and state financial each year to qualify and maintain a full-time status while in school.

 The goal of the Guardian Scholars program is to help fund educational costs for each scholar by providing up to $8,000 per year to add to state and federal assistance and supplements from the host university.